robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Sarah and Lauren reminded me of ballerinas dancing a pas de deux.
 Sarah would pull a wet plastic container out of the dishwasher, and Lauren would take it from her, tea-towel already in hand to dry it.
 Sarah's hips would slip sideways just enough to let Lauren slide past her in the small kitchenette.

-They were chalk and cheese in so many ways: Lauren played the violin; Sarah wrote poetry on her Macbook Air with headphones on — not listening to music, but politics — until the early hours of the morning; Lauren loved prawns while Sarah had a thing for olives... but the gentleness between them, the care in Sarah's eyes, the tender strokes of the brush Lauren gave Sarah's blond hair as they watched TV made me envious.
+They were chalk and cheese in so many ways: Lauren played the violin; Sarah wrote poetry on her MacBook Air with headphones on — not listening to music, but politics — until the early hours of the morning; Lauren loved prawns while Sarah had a thing for olives... but the gentleness between them, the care in Sarah's eyes, the tender strokes of the brush Lauren gave Sarah's blond hair as they watched TV made me envious.

 Dinner that night was jacket potatoes with cheese and vegemite.
 I had just sliced my potato and squeezed it when I noticed that Sarah had stilled.